thanktua-spp/ccl-rtd/docs/source/Math.rst

    Returns:
        The approximate value of the definite integral.
    Remark:
-      |  This method uses adaptive Gauss-Legendre quadrature to approximate the definite integral.
+      |  This method uses adaptive Gauss-LegendreP quadrature to approximate the definite integral.
       |  The number of quadrature points is increased until the desired relative accuracy is achieved or a maximum number of iterations is reached.
       |  For best results, the function should be smooth within the integration interval.
       |  If x_1 equals x_2 then the method will return 0.